harshmittal1750/Domalend/backend/QUICK_START_INDEXER.md

-# 🚀 Quick Start: DreamLend Indexer
+# 🚀 Quick Start: DomaLend Indexer

 ## What is this?

 A custom blockchain indexer that replaces The Graph subgraph.
-It indexes your DreamLend loan events and serves them via an API that's **100% compatible** with your existing frontend code - no frontend changes needed!
+It indexes your DomaLend loan events and serves them via an API that's **100% compatible** with your existing frontend code - no frontend changes needed!

 ## ⚡ 5-Minute Setup